 Disciplinary processes and tribunals

-AAT investigates complaints and misconduct allegations against our members in our mission to protect the public from malpractice, maintain confidence in the profession and uphold high standards of professional and ethical behaviour from members of AAT.
-Depending on the circumstances, we may resolve these complaints informally or take disciplinary action.
+AAT investigates complaints of misconduct against our members in our mission to protect the public, maintain confidence in the accountancy profession and uphold the high standards of professional and ethical behaviour we expect from our membership.
+Depending on the circumstances, we may resolve cases informally or where there is evidence of misconduct we may investigate in accordance with our Disciplinary Regulations.

 The complaints and disciplinary process